josephbartlett/deidentify-fhir/README.md

 HIPAA Safe-Harbor requirements in mind and can be integrated into ETL pipelines or run ad-hoc from the shell.

+This is example tooling and not a legal guarantee of HIPAA compliance; organizations must perform their own validation and governance.

 ---

 ## Features